nyan222/roman_empire_zoomcamp/README.md

 ### Step 10: Build pipelines with Mage

-UI is very simple, but it's better to watch this [very short video](https://www.youtube.com/watch?v=stI-gg4QBnI&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=20) about example_pipeline (3 min)  and the beginning of [this video](https://www.youtube.com/watch?v=w0XmcASRUnc&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=24) for understanding, how to build pipeline from scratch (first 3 min)
+UI is very simple, but it's better to watch this [very short video](https://www.youtube.com/watch?v=stI-gg4QBnI&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=20) about example_pipeline (3 min)  and the beginning of [this video](https://www.youtube.com/watch?v=w0XmcASRUnc&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=24) for understanding, how to build pipeline from scratch (first 3 min).

 In reality you should press the button New pipeline, then Edit to change the name, and then choose a module.
-But we have already two pipelines - `example_pipeline` from Mage and our `news_to_bq`
+But we have already two pipelines - `example_pipeline` from Mage and our `news_to_bq`.

-So lets go to pipelines (left menu) --> `news_to_bq`
+So lets go to pipelines (left menu) --> `news_to_bq`:

 ![ntb](pics/ntb.png)

-And let's see all the blocks of the pipeline
+And let's see all the blocks of the pipeline:

 ![ppl](pics/ppl.png)

-First we have to load our data
+First we have to load our data.
-Of cause I wanted to get modern data from twitter-x or insta, but snscraper does not work anymore, so we have nice dataset from [HuggingFace](https://huggingface.co/datasets/PleIAs/US-PD-Newspapers)
+Of cause I wanted to get modern data from twitter-x or insta, but snscraper does not work anymore, so we have nice dataset from [HuggingFace](https://huggingface.co/datasets/PleIAs/US-PD-Newspapers).

 ```text
 Content